Upcoming Veterans Day events in the region

-The Military Heritage Museum in Punta Gorda is hosting events leading up to and on Veterans Day Monday.
-Other events are also going on throughout the region.
+The Military Heritage Museum in Punta Gorda is hosting events leading up to and on Veterans Day Monday, starting Saturday.

 Here’s the rundown ...